eugenwintersberger/cmake/README.rst

   ``add_logging_test`` which adds logging options to the test command.
 The report and log files are alos added to the clean target so that they will be removed during ``make clean``.
+* ``EnsureBuildType.cmake`` - very simple, just breaks the configuration run if ``CMAKE_BUILD_TYPE`` is not provided by the user
+* ``WindowsUtils.cmake`` - creates two batch files to build the code and run tests.
+The files ensure that the appropriate configuration is passed to the command line.